-The compulsory glass of bubbly on New Year’s Eve is timeless, and is a tradition that cannot be changed this year no matter how many parties and gatherings are cancelled due to the pandemic.
+The compulsory glass of bubbly on New Year’s Eve is timeless, and is a tradition that cannot be changed.
 However, if you wish to add something extra to your New Year’s menu, here are some simple but tasty cocktails to try!

 1. Mulled wine cocktail

 Perfect for that leftover mulled wine from Christmas (or maybe just make some more…), the mulled wine cocktail can be served cold or warm (as mullled wine) and is very simple.

 - orange zest and a star anise to serve

 - optional extra spirit

 - Serve the mulled wine chilled or over ice, with a twist of orange zest and a star anise for decoration.
 You can also serve warm by simmering until hot and serving in heatproof glasses, and for an extra kick you can add a spirit eg. gin or rum.